A-Eric-J/Random-Color-Generator/README.md

 ![Gradient Colors List](screenshots/3.png)
 ## Dependencies

-The Solid Software App relies on the following dependencies:
+The Random Color Generator App relies on the following dependencies:

 - `flutter`: The core Flutter framework.
 - `provider`: Used for state management to update the background color and bottom navigation state.